 At the RCD headquarters, workmen were removing the large plaque from the outside of the building bearing the party’s name, a Reuters reporter said.

 The central committee of Ben Ali’s RCD power base has been dissolved, state television reported, saying the decision was taken as many committee members, who were also government ministers, had quit the party under opposition pressure.
+The party itself will continue to operate, the report said.

 Ministers quit party